letsalgo/my/README.md

 ## External links
-These are the links which are fully qualified domains which are outside of your domain for example https://google.com ,no need of any formatting But if you want to show it with a [different text](https://google.com) this is the syntax.
+These are the links which are fully qualified domains which are outside of your domain.
+- This is a link which doesn't need any formatting https://google.com
+- This is a hyper link which has different text than its actual link [different text](https://google.com)
+- This is a hyper link which opens a new tab <a href="https://google.com" target="_blank">Opens in a new tab</a>